 fuming.
 Nonetheless, this great hunk of creativity survived the water courses admirably, and

 had a particularly easy time driving into and out of the water.
 Jeff and teacher Phil Brauer

 of Carver High School in Towson created it.

-There was also a Dragon of Death in the race, but I somehow managed to inadvertently not take any photos of it.
+There was also a Dragon of Death in the race, but I somehow managed to miss it in my photos.

 |The Baltimore Kinetic Sculpture Race is sponsored and run by the American Visionary Art Museum.
 KineticBaltimore.com is the volunteer work of Tom Jones. |

 If you have suggestions about making this site better, or questions, e-mail Tom at firstname.lastname@example.org.